 Some people will tell you that everything happens for a reason.
 I don’t believe that.
 Things only happen for a reason if we choose a reason, if we design a reason.
 If there is anything positive to come out of this, if there is any growth or value, then it will only be because you create it.

 Right now, your attacker has tried to tell you what you are, and who you are.
-He has tried to rob you of your value as a human being.
-When you can take what happened to you and create sense of it, when you can reject what he thinks and instead decide what you think, then you will begin to heal.
+He has tried to rob you of your dignity and your value as a human being.
+When you can take what happened to you and create sense of it, when you can reject what he thinks and instead decide what you think, then you can begin to heal.
 Once you create your own interpretation of what happened, and what it means, then you will reclaim your power, and you will deny him his power.
-By writing your own interpretation of what happened, you can begin to take back your dignity for yourself, and with it, you will begin to take back your life.
+By writing what your own interpretation of what happened, and by re-writing what it means, you can begin to take back your dignity for yourself.
+And with it, you will begin to take back your life.

 Make or Break